 - 2 teaspoons white sugar

-In a small bowl combine sugars, salt, pumpkin pie spice, and salt.
+- In a small bowl combine brown sugar, white sugar, pumpkin pie spice, and salt.

 - Pour the pumpkin mixture into the prepared pie shell and place it on a baking sheet.
 Bake for 15 minutes.
-Reduce heat to 350°F and bake an additional 40-50 minutes.
+Reduce the temperature to 350°F and bake for an additional 40-50 minutes or until set.